fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 * indentation is not significant but helps readability
 * string are enclosed in double quotes only **"**
 * **=** is the assign while **==** is the comparison
+* there is no implicit conversion to boolean of particular symbols (e.g. 0 and 1 are only int, don't have an implicit boolean conversion)

 ---